 January 1999 - He is made a Commander of the Order of the British Empire.

-May 7, 2003 - Collapses in New York during a performance of "The Play What I Wrote", fitted with a pacemaker the next day.
+May 7, 2003 - Collapses in New York during a performance of "The Play What I Wrote" and is fitted with a pacemaker the next day.

 October 3, 2003 - He becomes Sir Roger Moore at the knighting ceremony with Queen Elizabeth II.
-The Queen's Birthday Honours in June, announced that for his charity work, Moore was to be a made a Knight Commander of the British Empire (KBE).
+The Queen's Birthday Honours in June announced that Moore was to be a made a Knight Commander of the British Empire (KBE) for his charity work.

-October 11, 2007 - Receives star on Hollywood Walk of Fame located at 7007 Hollywood Boulevard.
+October 11, 2007 - Receives star on the Hollywood Walk of Fame located at 7007 Hollywood Boulevard.

 September 2008 - Autobiography, "My Word is My Bond," is released.